AuDigitalHealth/lingo/docs/design/technologies.md

 - JSON support: Used within Lingo for the authoring of Products and allows users to store arbitrary structured data on tickets

+#### Maven

+Lingo uses Maven as a build automation tool for Java projects.

+#### Swagger

+Swagger is a tool that helps developers design, build, document, and consume RESTful web services.
+It's used in Lingo to provide a user-friendly interface for documenting the API.

+#### Docker

+Docker is a platform for developing, shipping, and running applications in containers.
+Lingo uses Docker to package the application and its dependencies into a container that can be run on any system with Docker installed.

 ### UI

 #### React